vipulchib/aws-cloudformation/README.md

            - VPC-${ID}-IGW
            - {ID: !Ref ID}
       ```
-     D. We will create a Resource to Attach the Internet Gateway and we will name it **AttachIGW**.
-For *'VpcId'* section
+     D. A Resource to Attach the Internet Gateway and name it **AttachIGW**.
+For *'VpcId'* section of the
-     of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
-Similarly for
+     Properties we will reference the *'AristaVPC'* Parameter we previously defined.
+Similarly for *'InternetGatewayId'*
-     *'InternetGatewayId'* section of the Properties we will reference the *'AristaVPCIGW'* Parameter we previously defined.
+     section of the Properties we will reference the *'AristaVPCIGW'* Parameter we previously defined.
       ```
       AttachIGW:
        Type: AWS::EC2::VPCGatewayAttachment